 - Chandler PD open data initiative

-- Crash reports redirects to buycrash.com, unlikely to be useful; must know both date and “report number” which doesn’t seem to correlate with FileNumber so would have to call PD records anyway.
+- Crash reports redirects to buycrash.com (which is now lexisNexis Risk), unlikely to be useful; must know both date and “report number” which doesn’t seem to correlate with FileNumber so would have to call PD records anyway.
 Bottom line, if report is really needed, get a full police report anyway (currently $5 plus 0.15/page after 35 pages)

 City of Phoenix